xuanluo/flot-axislabels/README.md

 flot-axislabels: Axis Labels plugin for flot
 ============================================

+Original written by Xuan Luo.
+Maintained by Mark Cote.

+Contributions:

-* Original author: Xuan Luo
+* Xuan Luo
-* Contributions: Mark Cote
+* Mark Cote
+* stdexcept
+* Clemens Stolle

 [flot-axislabels](https://github.com/markrcote/flot-axislabels) provides
 flot with the ability to label axes.
 It supports any number of axes.
 It